-Notice how it perfectly reinforces the site’s message, whereas a more common sans serif font would not be nearly as inviting.
+Notice how it perfectly reinforces the site’s message, whereas a more common sans serif font would not be near as inviting.

 Pauline Osmont is an Art Director, Web Designer, and Illustrator in Lyon, France. her page showcases her creative projects using a beautiful hand-written typography positioned squarely on the hero image.

 Multiple font sizes and font types can often conspire to convey a message perfectly.
 The inspiring hand-written font is the driver of Tadah Foods’s mission – promoting the sales of high-quality East Mediterranean cuisine to help fund non-profit organizations.